 We know bullying, including cyberbullying, can make people feel unsafe at school and miserable when they get home.
-We believe it is important that all children and young people need to know that they are being heard, that their feelings matter and that their issue will be investigated respectfully.
+We believe it is important that all children and young people know they are being heard, their feelings matter and their issue will be investigated respectfully.

-The Bullying No way and eSmart sites provide information and ideas for students, parents and teachers.
+The Bullying.
+No Way! and eSmart websites provide useful information about bullying and online safety for students, parents and teachers.

-The Australian Government Department of Education and Training has recently released the Student Wellbeing Hub.
-Parents will find advice and information to help them support their child, build positive communication with their child’s school and contribute actively to the wider school community.
+The Australian Government Department of Education and Training’s Student Wellbeing Hub provides advice to help parents support their child, build positive communication with their child’s school and contribute actively to the wider school community.

-Creating child safe environments involve the active participation of teachers, students, families and communities.
-Teachers work hard to build positive relationships within the classroom and the wider school community and to help young people understand the impact of their behaviour on those around them.
+Creating child safe environments involves the active participation of teachers, students, families and communities.
+Teachers work hard to build positive relationships within the classroom and the wider school community, and to help young people understand the impact of their behaviour on those around them.

-You as parents, play a vital role in the mental health, happiness and wellbeing of your child which in turn affects their sense of identity as well as their achievement.
-Through effective communication channels, families and teachers are able to work together to develop student’s resilience skills, strengthen their relationships and school connectedness.
+You as parents play a vital role in the mental health, happiness and wellbeing of your child, which in turn affects their sense of identity as well as their achievement.
+Through effective communication channels, families and teachers are able to work together to develop students’ resilience skills, and strengthen their relationships and school connectedness.

 Children and young people in Catholic schools are empowered to be the best they can be through a nurturing environment where they are respected, their voices are heard and they are supported to develop responsibility for their safety and the safety of others.

-For information about dealing with bullying, coping with anxiety and helping your child to develop positive relationship see Student Wellbeing Hub.
+For information about dealing with bullying, coping with anxiety and helping your child to develop positive relationships, see Student Wellbeing Hub.